For whom is the award intended?

 - Driving results

-a young captain should at least work to exceed set goals, seizing opportunities to push the envelope.
-Preferably, they make improvements by seeking to improve processes and implement best-in-class solutions, raising quality and productivity in a calculated way.
+A young captain should at least work to exceed set goals, seizing opportunities to push the envelope.
+Preferably, he/she makes improvements by seeking to improve processes and implement best-in-class solutions, raising quality and productivity in a calculated way.

 - Strategic thinking

-the nominee has to be a clear visionary, who is at the same time able to communicate and translate the vision into action.
-Preferably, they propose new directions for the business, challenging assumptions and thinking 3-5 years ahead into the next business cycle.
-More particularly, they understand the impact of technology and the digital world on their business and can translate these into business opportunities.
+The nominee has to be a clear visionary, who is at the same time able to communicate and translate the vision into action.
+Preferably, he/she proposes new directions for the business, challenging assumptions and thinking 3-5 years ahead into the next business cycle.
+More particularly, he/she is digital savvy and thus has a clear understanding of the impact of technology and the digital world on their business and can translate these into business opportunities.

 - Leading change

-a young captain should at least advocate new directions by communicating changes with a clear rationale and appeal.
-Preferably, they are able to influence the organization for change by creating change leaders.
-They also involve key influencers designing and implementating the change initiative, and they achieve buy-in by tailoring their efforts to the individual and/or group.
-They are able to build (digital) capabilities and adapt the team/organization to respond to external challenges.
+A young captain should at least advocate new directions by communicating changes with a clear rationale and appeal.
+Preferably, he/she is able to influence the organization for change by creating change leaders.
+He/she also involves key influencers designing and implementing the change initiative, and he/she achieves buy-in by tailoring their efforts to the individual and/or group.
+He/she is able to build (digital) capabilities and adapt the team/organization to respond to external challenges.

 - Leading people

-a young captain inspires people, is value driven, challenges and supports.
+A young captain acts as a story teller, telling a clear and consistent story where the business is heading for.
+In doing so he/she creates a following.
+He/she inspires people, is value driven, challenges and supports.
 He/she listens, collaborates and openly debates with the team in order to manage projects and is an inspiring engager by communicating a long-term direction.
 He/she values the input of different generations.
-The nominee is able to attract and retain millennials.
+Thus he/she is inclusive, well connected with all generations and knows to attract and retain millennials.

 - Collaborating and influencing

 A young captain can effectively collaborate with a group, adopting a genuine give-and-take approach, where both parties are on an equal footing and decisions are shared.
 In doing so the nominee should be able to identify and to meet key players and stakeholders and shape common ground.
-This means engaging in a dialogue to reach a final conclusion, compromising in the interest of results as necessary.
+This means engaging in a dialogue to reach a final conclusion comprising in the interest of results as necessary.